mac-attac/NEEDME-README-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)[![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-#NEEDME.md - A README Generator
+# NEEDME.md - A Good README Generator

-##Description
+## Description

-To generate good READMEs
+To save time and keep consistency across all generated READMEs

-READMEs take a lot of time to generate, this helps to cut down on the time.
+Same as above.

-It saves time by creating READMEs
+Same as above.

-##Table of Contents
+## Table of Contents

 * [Installation](#installation)
 * [Usage](#usage)
 * [Credits](#credits)
 * [License](#license)

-##Installation
+## Installation

-We need to use "npm i inquirer" to initialize the npm module
+We need to run an "npm init -y" and "npm i inquirer".

-##Usage
+## Usage

-Should be used to help facilitate README generation.
+Use this for generating READMEs.

-##Credits
+## Credits

 Me, myself, and I.

-##License
+## License

 Copyright (c) Stephen McNamara.
 All rights reserved.

 Licensed under the [MIT License](LICENSE.txt) license.

-##Contributing
+## Contributing

 Feel free to contribute to this repository by logging bugs, submitting a pull request, or leaving a comment.

 This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) guidelines for contribution.
 Please see their [FAQ](https://www.contributor-covenant.org/faq/) for any additional questions.

-##Tests
+## Tests

- I did not create any tests to run on this project.
+Did not have any tests created for this application.

-##Questions
+## Questions

-If you have any questions about this project, contact me on [GitHub](github.com/mac-attac) or by email at stephenmcnamara@fakemail.com.
+If you have any questions about this project, contact me on [GitHub](github.com/mac-attac) or by email at steve@fakemail.com.